JorelAli/CommandAPI/docssrc/src/subcommands.md

 /perm user remove <permission> <userName>
 ```

 Let's start with the simplest example - the `/perm group ...` command.
-We have one command which is basically the following:
+We have one command which is the following:

 ```mccmd
 add <permission> <groupName>